-Project Management for Change (PM4C) is a 501(c)(3) organization whose mission is to elevate the profile of the Project Management profession by creating positive impact in our community.
+Project Management for Change (PM4C) is a 501(c)(3) organization whose mission has updated the profile of the Project Management profession by creating positive impact in our community.

 Does PM4C have a headquarters?

 PM4C is based out of the Metro D.C. area, but does not have a brick and mortar presence.

 Is PM4C affiliated with THE Project Management Institute (PMI) or any of its chapters?